-Prior to coming to Ohio State, she was a Professor in the Departments of Social Science/Health Policy and Pediatrics and held appointments in Family and Community Medicine, Regenerative Medicine, and Bioethics, the Comprehensive Cancer Center, and the Hypertension and Vascular Research Center at Wake Forest University.
-Before Wake Forest, Dr. Kemper was the founding Director of the Center for Holistic Pediatric Education and Research at Boston’s Children’s Hospital, and Associate Professor of Pediatrics at Harvard Medical School.
+Before coming to Ohio State, she was a Professor in the Departments of Social Science/Health Policy and Pediatrics and held appointments in Family and Community Medicine, Regenerative Medicine, Bioethics, the Comprehensive Cancer Center, and the Hypertension and Vascular Research Center at Wake Forest University.
+Before Wake Forest, Dr. Kemper was the founding Director of the Center for Holistic Pediatric Education and Research at Boston’s Children’s Hospital and Associate Professor of Pediatrics at Harvard Medical School.

 The Peer Review Committee

-The peer review committee for the modules in this program is composed of a diverse group of health professionals and trainees at The Ohio State University ranging from dietetics to epidemiology, medicine, nursing, nutrition, pharmacy, and social work.
+The peer review committee for the modules in this program comprises a diverse group of health professionals and trainees at The Ohio State University, ranging from dietetics to epidemiology, medicine, nursing, nutrition, pharmacy, and social work.
 We are grateful to everyone on the team.
 And we are always looking for volunteers to write more evidence-based modules on dietary supplements.
 Please let us know if you'd like to volunteer.